 Whether you’re working a 9 to 5, running your own small business, or studying, you’re going to need a good internet connection to survive today.
 With the world increasingly embracing the hybrid work and study culture, not having good internet and broadband connections can affect your day-to-day life.

-However, these bills can end up costing you a tonne of money, especially if you’re going for networks that are high speed and reliable.
+However, these household bills can end up costing you a tonne of money, especially if you’re going for networks that are high speed and reliable.
 But don’t worry, because there’s a way to cut down on costs here too.

 Before you purchase the plan, make sure you go over the annual billing plans for both connections.
 Very often, service providers make the monthly payments look enticing, even though you may actually end up spending way more money than the annual plan.
 If you’re sure about the connection, go for the annual plan as this will save you any additional price hikes that may happen throughout the year.